 Create Customer Entity

-In a multi-tenancy setup, partners are allowed to add customer entities under the mfusion portal ADMIN tab, to provision separate entity for each customer and assign login account for each entity, so that each customer is restricted to access their own entity data.
+In a multi-tenancy setup, partners are allowed to add customer entities under the mfusion portal ADMIN tab, to provision a separate entity for each customer, and assign a login account for each entity, so that each customer is restricted to access their own entity data.
 Particularly in a cloud-based deployment, the entity names must be as specific as possible, Yet still, keep a short-form for easy search, and identify the location with a country code.

 - Browse mfusion URL and login with the credential

 - Navigate to ‘ADMIN‘ and click the ‘Entities‘ submenu, then the LIST OF ENTITIES screen opens-up.